bgamari/ghc-wiki-import/building/mac-osx.md

   Homebrew](http://mxcl.github.com/homebrew/) (as per instructions on that webpage)
 - To install the auto tools execute the following: `brew install autoconf automake`

+Thirdly, if you like to use GHC's LLVM backend, also execute: `brew install llvm`

 ### Previous versions of OS X and Xcode